hamiltonjim/complex/README.md

 }
 ```
 which will return
-true if other is within "epsilon" of this.
+true if other is within "epsilon" of the receiver.
 That is
 defined as both the real and imaginary parts are
 within "epsilon" (defaults to 1.0e-10) of their
 counterparts.
 (Note that this is the adjective